11 ways Donald Trump doesn’t become president again

 “Everyone saying they’re going to support Trump is going to have to face the reality that this is going to get worse and worse for him, and they’re going to have to think about whether or not he’s a credible winner in the election,” Long said.
 “And they’re going to have to decide if they care more about him as a person, or they care more about winning.
 At some point, you have to cut and run and go with somebody you think can win.”

-While some of Trump’s rivals have started breaking with the imperled president, other Republican challengers for the GOP nomination have shied away from speaking out against Trump.
+While some of Trump’s rivals have started breaking with the imperiled president, other Republican challengers for the GOP nomination have shied away from speaking out against Trump.

 “They're hoping if Trump does get convicted of one or more crimes, that even if he's nominated, he could be removed by the Republican National Committee,” said Allan Lichtman, a professor of history at American University.
 “I'm not saying that will happen, but they could be thinking about that, and then any one of them could become the nominee.”